the-real-i9/i9lyfe-server/README.md

 ## Features

+The following is a summary of the features supported by this API.
+Visit the API documentation to see the full features and their implementation details.

 ### Content Creation & Sharing

-- **Create Post:** Supports post types such as *Photo*, *Video*, *Story*, and *Reel*.
-Each post can include a description with optional @mentions and #hashtags.
+- **Create Post:** Create post types inspired by Instagram including *Photo*, *Video*, *Story*, and *Reel*.

 ### Interactivity

-- **Comment on Posts or Comments:** Comments can include text, media, or both, with optional @mentions and #hashtags.
+- **Comment on Posts or Comments:** Write comments on posts and replies to comments.
-  > In this API, the concept of a *reply* is modeled as a *comment-on-comment* to simplify API and database design.

 - **React to Posts or Comments:** Reactions are represented as non-surrogate pair emojis.
 - **Repost:** Share posts on your feed.
 - **View Interactions:** Access comments on posts and replies to comments.
-View a list of users who reacted to a post or comment.
+View the list of users who have reacted to a post or comment.
+- Save posts

 ### User Profile

 - Edit your profile information.
-- Delete your contents.
+- Manage your posts.
 - View saved posts.
-- Access posts you’ve reacted to or commented on.
+- Access posts you’ve reacted to, posts you've commented on, posts you were mentioned in and more.
+- View saved posts

 ### Networking

 - Follow or unfollow other users.
 - Explore content suggestions and recommendations tailored to your interests.
-- View user profiles and their associated content.
+- View user profiles and their content.

-### Home Feed & Explore
+### Home Feed

-- **Infinite Scrolling:** Seamless pagination for browsing.
-- **Real-Time Updates:** New, relevant posts and interactions, including reactions, comments, reposts, and saves, are delivered and updated in real-time.
+Get posts feed based on your interests and your follow network.

+### Stories

+Get updates of moments shared by those you follow in stories.

+### Explore

+Explore top (trending) content of different post types

+### Reels

+Yes, just like you're thinking.
+Swipe, swipe and swipe up through an exhautsing list of reel videos.

-### Messaging
+### Chatting and Messaging

-- **Direct Messaging (DM):** Initiate private chats with other users.
+- Chat with users in the application
-- **Message Types:** Supports text, voice notes, images, videos, audio files, and file attachments.
-Media files (images, videos, and audio) can include optional descriptions.
+- Supported message types include text, voice notes, images, videos, audio files, and file attachments (with description).
-- **Reactions:** React to messages and view reactions.
-- **Real-Time Experience:** Ensures seamless and instant communication.

-### Discovery & Search
+### Search

-- **Search and Filter:** Find accounts, hashtags, content, or topics of interest.
+- **Search and Filter:** Find users, hashtags, posts (photo, video, reel), or topics of interest.
-- **Hashtags:** Categorize and organize posts under themes for easy discovery.
+- **Hashtags:** View top posts with specific hashtags

-### Content Curation

-- Save specific posts for future reference.
-- Retrieve and view your saved posts.

 ### Notifications

 - **Activity Updates:** Receive notifications about likes, comments, shares, and mentions.

+### Real-Time Updates

+- New posts arrive on top of your home feed in realtime.
+- Individual posts receive real-time interaction updates.

 ## API Documentation